nicklalone/IGME220-Intro/Week 01/Slides/02 - How work?.md

 --
 ## While these terms have meaning, the process is ambiguous.
 --
-## yours will take time to develop
+## your process is unknown
 --
-# It needs to work out
+# It needs to work out, get fit
 ---
 ## "Up the River"
 ---